Sarvajeet3/fuel/docs/gettingstarted.md

 ## 1. Download the Binary

-Download the latest fuel binary from the Releases page.
+Download the latest Fuel binary from the [Releases Page](https://github.com/awemorris/fuel/releases).

 ## 2. Add Fuel to Your PATH